-Christine’s family tells her that her very first word was ‘bird.’
-As a grade schooler, Thomas created a donation jug and collected fellow student’s lunch money in the cafeteria to support a local bird of prey conservancy.
-So it’s really not an exaggeration to consider the married couple ‘birds of a feather.’
+Christine Hayes’s family tells her that her very first word was “bird.”
+As a grade schooler, Thomas Hayes created a donation jug and collected fellow students’ lunch money in the cafeteria to support a local birds of prey conservancy.
+So it’s really not an exaggeration to consider the married couple “birds of a feather.”

-Between Thomas and Christine Hayes, they have nearly 50 years of experience in bird and raptor rehabilitation, husbandry, conservation and propagation.
+Between the couple, they have nearly 50 years of experience in bird and raptor rehabilitation, husbandry, conservation and propagation.
 Their combined efforts are wound around the lives and conservation of birds of prey, namely the Ridgway’s Hawk.
-For Christine, a master of raptor biology student at Boise State University, and Thomas, the Ridgway’s Hawk project coordinator with The Peregrine Fund, this means undertaking a Herculean series of research, tasks and initiatives.
+For Christine, a 2019 alumna of the master of raptor biology program at Boise State University, and Thomas, the Ridgway’s Hawk project coordinator with The Peregrine Fund, this means completing an astonishing series of research tasks and initiatives.

-Through the partnership between Boise State and The Peregrine Fund, students like Christine are able to use their degree in conservation efforts all over the world.
-Christine’s mentor David L. Anderson, (a former Boise State professor as well as ‘98 graduate of the raptor biology program) who now serves as the Gyrfalcon Conservation Director at The Peregrine Fund, spoke of the incredible opportunities the partnership offers students to directly impact the conservation of a species like Ridgway’s Hawk.
+Through the partnership between Boise State and The Peregrine Fund, students and graduates like Christine Hayes are able to use their degree in conservation efforts all over the world.
+Christine’s mentor, Dr. David L. Anderson, (a former Boise State professor as well as ‘98 graduate of the raptor biology program) who now serves as the Gyrfalcon Conservation Director at The Peregrine Fund, spoke of the incredible opportunities the partnership offers students to directly impact the conservation of a species like Ridgway’s Hawk.

 “Here is one of the most critically endangered raptor species in the world and The Peregrine Fund and Boise State University together — because this was a true partnership — find a way to get a student in the program working towards solutions to save that species,” he said.
 “That is something to celebrate.”

 Conservation of an endangered species is an undertaking that must be approached from multiple and oftentimes unexpected angles, and the Ridgway’s Hawk is no exception.
-From treating nestlings against botfly larva, to scaling trees to monitor hawk numbers, to providing chicken cages to local farmers to keep their animals safe, to conducting large scale efforts including nationwide education campaigns and joining with local cooperatives to promote ecological practices… the span of conservation efforts needed to ensure the future of this single species is nothing short of jaw-dropping.
+From treating nestlings against botfly larva, to providing chicken cages to local farmers, to conducting large-scale efforts including nationwide education campaigns and joining with local cooperatives to promote ecological practices, the span of conservation efforts needed to ensure the future of this single species is nothing short of jaw-dropping.

-“It’s in their community, and for them to say, ‘no, don’t shoot that bird’ means so much more than two people from somewhere else saying ‘No, don’t shoot these birds, they’re important,’” Christine said, gesturing between herself and Thomas.
+“It’s in their community, and for them to say, ‘No, don’t shoot that bird’ means so much more than two people from somewhere else saying ‘No, don’t shoot these birds, they’re important,’” Christine said.